SethBurkey/Meeting-Planning-Website/README.txt

   *This project is intended to run on an Apache web server -- other considerations may be needed in order to run on a different service.*
-  -Apache servers do not run python scripts by default -- the server must be configured to run python/cgi
+  -Apache servers do not run python scripts by default -- the server must be configured to run python/cgi -If not renamed, the server should be set up with /var/www/html/index.html as the main file

 **API DAEMONS**
   In the the server's cron table (accessed with 'crontab -e') the following lines are used to periodically